rungulus/Bucket/README.md

 ### preparation
 to start you'll need discordchatexporter: https://github.com/Tyrrrz/DiscordChatExporter

-choose the channel you want to use for the training data, this may take a while!!
+choose the channel you want to use for the training data, make sure to download it as `json` this may take a while!! (you may want to set a partition limit, most editors will get upset about 10gb json files lol) (i used 10mb)

 once you have your json file, rename it to `input.json` and move it into the preparation folder